WHAT IS THE CHURN PROJECT?

 Trustee

-Shirley, who is married with 3 grown up children, has been involved with The Churn since its start, as a Town and District Councillor for Beeches ward.
-She served on the Supporters’ group before becoming a Trustee.
+Shirley has been involved with The Churn Project since its inception when she was a Town and District Councillor for Beeches Ward.
 She is also a Director/Trustee of Cirencester Community Development Trust, The Bingham Library Trust and New Brewery Arts.
-She is a member of Soroptimist International Cirencester & District, an international women’s organisation with General Consultative Status at the United Nations.
+She is a member of Soroptimist International Cirencester & District, an international women’s organisation.

 Kathryn Bell - Finance Officer